 - Nausea and vomiting.

 - Redness in the eye, which can be mistaken for conjunctivitis.

 Urgent Treatment Needed for Angle Closure Glaucoma

-- Growth of new blood vessels which block drainage.
-These neovascular glaucomas are often caused by a circulatory problem which results in lack of blood flow to the carotid artery or the retina.
+- Growth of new blood vessels that block drainage.
+These neovascular glaucomas are often caused by a circulatory problem which results in a lack of blood flow to the carotid artery or the retina.

 - Eye injuries can cause temporary or permanent damage which affects eye pressure.

 - Inflammation of the eye (uveitis) or treatment of inflammation with steroids.